taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"Useless...that's exactly what I am..."**

 Asoka begins crying again, and hides their face in their hands.
 Min looks upset that she triggered Asoka's tears, but she is also still angry with Asoka's apathy.
+Iri crawls into Asoka's lap and covers Asoka's hands with its arms.

 Min: **"Look, I'm so sorry...I get really impatient sometimes...I'm just...*so angry* about the Peacekeepers..."**